Candy2803/code_challenge/README.md

 an alert will show telling you if the drivers license numberhas been suspended or its good to go.

 3. Net Salary Calculator
+when the page loads click on the net salary button, a page will show a form for you to key in your basic salary and benefits and click on the calculate button and it will show results of your net salary